 (The following true story occurred about two years after my house fire incident recounted in “Dogs Can’t Talk”.)

 How is it that you meet someone just momentarily in life, but her name becomes permanently etched in your memory?
-In my case, it depended on the name.

 When I was thirteen, my Southern Ontario town built an arena at the end our our street.
 It was used for rock concerts and other activities, but from September through March it served skaters and hockey players.
 My buddies and I regularly took advantage of having an indoor ice facility so close to home.

 For some reason (probably related to teeth), my parents didn’t want me to play organised hockey.
 But, I did enjoy skating — as long as I was allowed to turn left.
 I only skated counter-clockwise.
 Right turns were trickier for me.

 With public skating you go round and round the rink.
 You notice the same people with each revolution.
 Some you lap; others pass you.